 Helping Refugees – a Human Imperative

 To most people the refugee topic is just an abstract piece of information they swallow in the evening with their dinner while watching the news.
-To me it’s a very lively part of my reality... and despite the fact that it is simply just sad and often incomprehensible what these people partly have been through, it is one of the most fulfilling experiences of my life so far.
+To me it’s a very lively part of my reality.
+Despite the fact that it is simply just sad and often incomprehensible what these people partly have been through, it is one of the most fulfilling experiences of my life so far.

 I felt I had to do something.
 When watching the news last year with all the refugees trying to cross over to Europe I felt I had to do something.
 I immediately thought of the apartment my dad owns, which has not been used in 20 years, and wrote to the Austrian ministry offering it as shelter… unfortunately I got no response whatsoever.